 The department maintains research laboratories for cell biology, biochemistry, morphology, tumor diagnosis, pathology, electrophysiology, pupillography, molecular biology, and vascular disease.
-Clinical facilities in ophthalmology are available at University of Iowa Hospitals and Clinics in the Pomerantz Family Pavilion and at the Iowa City Veterans Affairs Medical Center and the Veterans Affairs Central Iowa Health Care System in Des Moines.
+Clinical facilities in ophthalmology are available at University of Iowa Hospitals and Clinics in the Pomerantz Family Pavilion and at the Iowa City VA Health Care System and the VA Central Iowa Health Care System in Des Moines.
 The department also manages an eye clinic at the Broadlawns Medical Center in Des Moines as well as outreach programs in other communities.
 The John and Marcia Carver Nonprofit Genetic Testing Laboratory, dedicated to providing affordable testing for rare eye diseases, is associated with the department.

 Ophthalmology and Visual Sciences Courses

 All aspects of clinical ophthalmology; patient rounds, lectures, case presentations; clinical duties with staff, residents, faculty in UIHC and VAMC ophthalmology clinics.
 Requirements: M.D. enrollment.